adamdadd/HangmanPy/README.md

 ## Overview
 This is a command line hangman game written in only using "simple" python.
-A use of basic python functionality to create something fun and educational, I have not used and external libraries as this is a good way for beginners to better understand core python concepts.
+A use of basic python functionality to create something fun and educational.

+I have not used any external libraries as this is a good way for beginners to better understand core python concepts.

 ## Requirements
-For this you need  to have python 3.7 installed aaaand... that's it!
+For this you need  to have python 3.7 installed... and that's it!

-You can check this with:
+You can check it's installed (on Unix) with:
 ```bash
 $ python3 --version
 ```